 50 Food Gifts from 50 States

 Whether you're showing off state pride, looking for a nostalgic gift for someone who has crossed state borders, or are just curious about other states' delicacies, we've got you covered.
-We trolled all 50 states and Washington, D.C. to bring you festive food gifts from across the country.
+We've rounded up gifts from all 50 states and Washington, D.C. to bring you festive food from across the country.

 Alabama: White Sauce

-When you think of bbq sauces, you may not think of a white sauce, but when it comes to Big Bob Gibson's White Sauce, you'd be missing out.
-This peppery secret-recipe sauce has been pleasing diners for nearly 100 years — it was first introduced in 1925 — and enhances the flavors of poultry, pork, seafood and even wild game.
+When you think of barbeque sauces, you may not think of a white sauce, but when it comes to Big Bob Gibson's White Sauce, you'd be missing out.
+This peppery secret recipe sauce has been pleasing diners for nearly 100 years — it was first introduced in 1925 — and enhances the flavors of poultry, pork, seafood, and even wild game.
 It's not just for grilled meats, either; give your coleslaw and potato salad a flavor kick, too.

 The earthly, spicy-sweet flavor of the birch syrup made near Talkeetna elevates pancakes to another level.
 But for something really special, try the Birch Caramel Ice Cream Topping to turn a bowl of plain vanilla ice cream into a gourmet dessert.
 The syrup blends with butter, cream, and sugars to create something out of this world.
 Try it on fruit, toast, or right out of the jar.